 - Maintain a record of good standing that reflects adherence to the Lewis-Palmer School District Code of Conduct.

-The deadline for Fall 2020 enrollment is March 1st and there are several Accuplacer testing events in the meantime to fulfill one of the means of eligibility determination.
+The deadline for Spring 2021 enrollment is October 1st and there are several Accuplacer testing events in the meantime to fulfill one of the means of eligibility determination.
 To learn more about Concurrent Enrollment and the costs, benefits, logistics and expectations, as well as the process for getting started, please contact the Concurrent Enrollment Coordinator at your high school.

 Lewis-Palmer High School